Marathon Pace Calculator

-You can use this marathon calculator to establish three different values: the time it will take you to run a certain distance, your average speed, or your average pace.
-While the term time is self-explanatory, the other two might require some clarification.
+You can use this marathon calculator to establish three different values: the time it will take to run a certain distance, your average speed, or pace.
+While the term time is self-explanatory, the other two might require clarification.

 The average speed tells you how many kilometers or miles you run (on average) during one hour.
-You can calculate it easily by dividing the total distance of the race by the total time of running.
+You can calculate it easily by dividing the race's total distance by the time you took to run that distance.

 On the other hand, the average pace describes how much time you need to run one kilometer or mile.
-It is usually expressed in minutes per unit distance; for example, your average marathon pace can be equal to 7:21 minutes per kilometer.
+We usually express it in minutes per unit distance; for example, your average marathon pace can be equal to 7:21 minutes per kilometer.

 The first application of this marathon calculator is planning your race in advance – that is, establishing what pace you require to finish in a given time.
 To find it out, simply follow the steps below:

 Choose the type of race you will participate in.
 It can be a marathon, half marathon, or even a 10-kilometer race.
 Let's assume that you plan to do a full marathon.